dustinpfister/blog_posts/_posts/nodejs-example-word-count-history.md

 ```
 ## 2 - The index.js file for the nodejs example

 So now that I have my git module worked out I can now use it in the main index.js file for this nodejs example.
+Here I am using the folder check method of the git module to check if I am event working in a git folder to begin with, after, that I make sure that the current commit is the latest commit on the master branch.
+I then use the git commit list method to get an array of objects for each commit going back a set number of commits to the latest commit on master.

+Once I have my Commit Object list I can the use the commit hash id of each object to go back to the point that is a set number of commits back, check something out, and then move up to the latest commit.
+For now I am just reading the contents of the folder at each point, but the idea is to create a word count history for each markdown file in the folder.

 I ran into a snag when it comes to working with the commit list and a promise chain.
 There is the [promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method in native javaScript, but the problem I was running into had to do with the asynchronous nature of the method.
 I need a way to go about running threw an array of promises in sequence, and there is no native method that I know of to do that.
-I was considering making bluebird part of the stack for this project, along with maybe a few more packages becuase bluebird has a method called [Promise.each](http://bluebirdjs.com/docs/api/promise.each.html) that seems to be what I have in mind.
+I was considering making bluebird part of the stack for this project, along with maybe a few more packages because bluebird has a method called [Promise.each](http://bluebirdjs.com/docs/api/promise.each.html) that seems to be what I have in mind.
 In any case I work out a crude yet effect way to just get this done.

 ```
 #!/usr/bin/env node